p2plabsxyz/dhost/README.md

 <img align="center" src="/images/token_saved.png"></img>

-### 2. Select the folder
+### 2. Select the folder (optional)

+The extension automatically sets the deafault folder as your current VS Code worskspace folder.

+OR

-Select the folder of your static website by `dhost.select` command.
+You can manually select the folder of your static website by `dhost.select` command.

 <img align="center" src="/images/select_command.png"></img>